-Units: 1 When Offered: Fall, Spring Symphony Orchestra is open by audition to all qualified students.
+Symphony Orchestra is open by audition to all qualified students.
 The group will rehearse and perform the finest examples of orchestral literature, ranging from the 18th century to the present.
-Repeatable: May be repeated for a maximum of six (6) units Grade Type: Letter Grade Fee: Additional uniform fee Concurrent Requisite(s): MUS 580-588

 MUS 570 - Graduate Pedagogy

 Graduate Pedagogy is an exploration of the teaching of instrumental and/or vocal rudiments, technique and musicianship aimed at students at elementary, intermediate and advanced levels.
 This course will include an examination of teaching methods and materials, as well as teaching techniques.
 Composer collections, methodology and graded repertoire by composers will be presented.
 Also included in this course are the practical issues of running a private studio.